jekyllgrim/ZScript_Basics/Arrays.md

     }
     else
     {
-    	//'pointer' doesn't exist in the array
+    	//'pointer' has NOT been found in the array
     }
     ```

-* `Push(pointer)` pushes the `item` into the array.
+* `Push(item)` pushes the `item` into the array.
 This means that the item will be added to the array, it'll receive a new index and the array's size will increase by 1.
 In contrast to doing `arrayname[index] = pointer`, this will never override any of the previously existing elements.

-* `Pop(pointer)` is the exact opposite of `Push`: it removes the **last** item from the array and reduces the array's size by 1.
+* `Pop()` removes the **last** item from the array and reduces the array's size by 1.

 * `Delete(index)` deletes an item with the specified index from the array.